gabrimatic/restart_app/README.md

 # Restart app in Flutter

-A simple plugin to restart your Flutter application **With Native APIs**.
+A Flutter plugin that helps you to restart the whole Flutter app with a single function call by using **Native APIs**.

 ## How to use it?